 The route runs from Saint Jean Pied de Port in France and over the Pyrenees into Spain and then onwards to Santiago de Compostela covering 800km.

 It takes roughly 30 days dependant on your walking pace as well as things like the time off work you etc. I did my Camino pilgrimage in 28 days and you can start reading about my journey on Day 1 of the Camino Frances.

 Where does the Camino Frances start ?

 The French Way Camino traditionally starts in Saint Jean Pied de Port.
 It differs from the Camino del Norte which has tougher sections and is quieter, especially if you like the camaraderie of being around lots of Pilgrims.

 In conclusion, its a long hard slog but I guarantee you will love the journey.

-I have detailed my day by day blog with the stages I walked from St Jean Pied de Port to Santiago de Compostela which took me28 days to walk.
-I used the Camino de Santiago forum extensively as part of my research and was a great aid in my planning regime.
+I have detailed my day by day blog with the stages I walked from St Jean Pied de Port to Santiago de Compostela which took me 28 days to walk.

 The Camino Frances Terrain